akshaysharmainc/attendee_checkin/README.md

 ### Real-time Updates

+- **Counts**: Header displays "Total Leads" and "Checked In" counts
+  - Total Leads: Total number of rows/attendees in the sheet
+  - Checked In: Number of attendees who have checked in
-- **Count**: Updates every 5 seconds to reflect changes from other users
+  - Both counts update every 23 seconds to reflect changes from other users
-- **Attendee List**: Auto-refreshes every 30 seconds to show external changes
+- **Attendee List**: Auto-refreshes every 45 seconds to show external changes
 - **Check-in**: Updates instantly with optimistic UI, then syncs with server

 ## API Endpoints